martinsumner/leveled/README.md

 - Optimised for workloads with <b>larger values</b> (e.g. > 4KB).

 - Explicitly supports <b>HEAD requests</b> in addition to GET requests.
-  - Splits the storage of value between key/metadata and body,
+  - Splits the storage of value between keys/metadata and body,
+  - Stores keys/etadata in a merge tree and the full object in a journal of [CDB files](https://en.wikipedia.org/wiki/Cdb_(software))
   - allowing for HEAD requests which have lower overheads than GET requests, and
   - queries which traverse keys/metadatas to be supported with fewer side effects on the page cache.